Ronen Bar

-Ronen Bar is the director of Shin Bet since 13 October 2021.
-He previously served as deputy head of Shin Bet.
+Ronen Bar (רונן בר; born 25 December 1965) is an Israeli intelligence officer who served as the director of the Israeli Security Agency (commonly referred to as Shin Bet, Shabak, or ISA) from 13 October 2021 to 15 June 2025.
+He replaced Nadav Argaman, after having served as his deputy since 2018.
 Bar was appointed by Prime Minister Naftali Bennett and his nomination was approved by Israel's cabinet on 11 October 2021.
-He assumed office on 13 October 2021.
+He assumed office on 13 October 2021 and was fired in March 2025, though his firing was suspended by the High Court of Israel.
+He submitted his resignation in April, which came into effective in June.

 Biography

-Bar served in the Israel Defense Forces’ Sayeret Matkal unit.
+Ronen Bar was born in Rehovot under the name Ronen Beresovsky.
+Bar joined the IDF in 1984 and served as a soldier and officer in the elite Sayeret Matkal unit.
+After finishing his military service in 1988, Bar opened a cafe in Tel Aviv called "Bagdad Cafe".
 He joined Shin Bet as a field agent in 1993, and in 2011 was named head of Shin Bet's Operations Division.
 Bar became head of the resource development department in 2016, and became Shin Bet deputy chief in 2018.
+He was nominated as the head of the Shin Bet on 11 October 2021 and assumed office two days later.